Golf Tech... Rules Every Golfer Needs To Know!

 But while you may now use them unless such a Local Rule is in force (it rarely is at club level), there may be features on them that you still can’t use.
 For example, the Slope functionality on many of the best rangefinders, which factors the effect of elevation change into slope-adjusted distances - this is still prohibited in competitive golf so you need to have that function clearly toggled to the off position when playing competitively.

 This Rule also covers what you can and can’t do during a round with stretching devices and training aids, and what you may and may not listen to or watch during a round when it comes to audio and video.
 There is more detail on both in the accompanying video, but you can’t listen to music or other audio to eliminate distractions or help with swing tempo, for example.
-And, as you are playing, you can’t watch video of other players in the same competition if it might help you with club selection or strategy.
+And, as you are playing, you are not allowed to watch video of other players in the same competition if it might help you with club selection or strategy.

-Many golf clubs can also now be adjusted to tweak loft, ball flight, spin and so on, especially drivers and fairway woods.
+Many golf clubs can also now be adjusted to alter loft, ball flight, spin and so on, especially drivers and fairway woods.
 But no such adjustments are permitted once a competition round has started, tempting though it may be to want to straighten out a wayward ball flight.
 However, if a screw or weight comes loose during a round, you are permitted to restore it to its original setting from the start of play.

 You have to be careful over what's on the clubface, too.
 Hideki Matsuyama was disqualified under Rule 4.1a(3) in the 2022 Memorial Tournament for hitting a shot with his 3-wood, having applied a substance to its face that could potentially have influenced the movement of the ball.